rest-for-physics/framework/CONTRIBUTING.md

 ./generateVersionHeader.py TRestVersion.h
 ```

-and then follow the detailed instructions given on screen to push the new version to the development branch where you are.
+and follow, step by step, the detailed instructions given on screen to push the new version to the development branch where you are, then request a merge to master.

-The contents of the generated file will look like this
+The contents of the generated file will look something like this
 ```c++
 #ifndef REST_Version
 #define REST_Version